squidfunk/protobluff/README.md

 7. Imports
 8. Packages
 9. Extensions and nested extensions
-10. Deprecation warnings
+10. Deprecations for messages, fields, enums and enum values
+11. Packed fields

 ### Not yet supported

-1. Packed fields
+1. Oneofs
-2. Oneofs
+2. proto3 support
 3. Services (using gRPC and/or ZMQ)
 4. Groups (unsure)
-5. General proto3 support (unsure)

-### Roadmap

-1. Oneofs
-2. Packed fields
-3. Services
+These features will be implemented in the order presented. protobluff is basically compatible with proto3, as proto2 is binary compatible, but some special types like maps and the Any type need to be implemented.

 ## License